 One important thing to note about oxygen beach is that the chemical reaction that causes it to release oxygen, and work its magic, takes longer to get the job done than standard bleach does—so be prepared to let things sit for a while to achieve the best results.

 Once mixed with water, oxygen bleach should be used right away.
 Don't attempt to store it in a sealed container for later use as the oxygen released by the chemical reaction may cause the container to explode—leaving you with another mess to clean up, or worse.

 Perhaps the most popular and well-known use; simply add a bit of oxygen bleach to every load of laundry to leave your colors brighter!
 Amount needed may differ by the company you purchase it from, so be sure to read the directions and suggested usage first.
 Many companies include a perfectly sized scoop to make this simple for you.

-Some fabric items may not be washable with oxygen bleach, so check the directions first on the package.
-If you'd like to kick the stain removing power up a notch - line dry your item in the sun.
+Some fabric items may not be washable with oxygen bleach.
+Check the directions on the package.
+If you'd like to kick the stain-removing power up a notch—line dry your item in the sun.
 You'll be truly amazed by the results!

 Tackle Kitchen Stains

 For stained plastic ware, including bottles, coffee pots, dishes, cutting boards, and enamel sinks, add 2 to 4 tablespoons of oxygen bleach to the container to be cleaned and soak for at least 15 minutes.
 Rinse and wash as usual.

 To eliminate mold, mildew, and other organic stains from your refrigerator interior, add 4 tablespoons of oxygen bleach to 4 cups of water and apply this solution with a soft cleaning cloth.
 Let sit for 10 to 12 minutes, wipe, and rinse!